galvarado/vagrant-for-ansible/README.md

 # Vagrant for ansible

-This repository helps to create ansible playbooks in a safe environment using vagrant to create a VM target where you can test ansible playbooks and commands without having important consequences since Vagrant provides easy to configure, reproducible, and portable work environments.
+ Since Vagrant provides easy to configure, reproducible, and portable work environments, this repository helps you to create ansible playbooks in a safe environment using vagrant  where you can test ansible emulating real environments.

 It is ready to run ansible just by starting the environment, there is a preconfigured inventory with the myhosts group where the vagrant VM is located.
 The default user vagrant is used and an ssh key is copied when you start vagrant, you only need to have a key in .ssh/id_rsa.pub

 ## How to use